AnWiercze/NanopoReaTA/README.md

 5. NanopoReaTA should now appear on the browser window.

-!NOTE: If a new docker version is available, please remove the previous docker image first, before pulling the new version of NanopoReaTA.!
+*NOTE: If a new docker version is available, please remove the previous docker image first, before pulling the new version of NanopoReaTA.!*

 ##### Remove NanopoReaTA docker image